PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 Of course, we've been seeing renewed interest in, for example, countering disinformation, cybersecurity attacks and so on.

-But I think the overall mood is quite calm.
+But the overall mood is quite calm.

 ### Zeinab Badawi:
 OK, because China has claimed Taiwan as part of its territory since 1949.